 When choosing the right music track, take your time and budget into consideration.
 Find the right mood and match it with your content.
 Always think about your target viewers when picking the right track.

-SoundHills offers its customers one of the best collections of royalty-free music tracks that can bring your content to the next level.
+SoundHills offers one of the best collections of royalty-free music tracks that can bring your content to the next level.
 Each music track grants you the license to use it anytime you want unlimitedly for your video projects.

 Tip No. 15: Arrange all the clips before editing